-The business, property and affairs of this Association shall be controlled by a Board of Directors composed of a Director or Alternate Director from each Council hereinafter known as Association Director or Alternate Association Directors, Vice President, Secretary, Treasurer, and Area Vice Presidents shall have voting rights, with the President only voting to break a tie.
-The immediate past president of the AISWCD if currently serving as a duly elected member of a governing body of an Illinois Soil and Water Conservation District in good standing, NACD Board member and Alternate, NACD Officer and President of the Auxiliary and Co-Chairs of the Illinois Soil and Water Conservation District Soil and Water Conservation District Employees Association. elected by their body serve with voice participation but without voting rights on both the Board of Directors and the Executive Committee (Article 3, Section 1, C).
+The business, property and affairs of this Association shall be controlled by a Board of Directors composed of a Director or Alternate Director from each Council, hereinafter known as Association Director or Alternate Association Director, and the Executive Committee.
+The Association Directors or Alternate Association Directors, Vice President, Secretary, Treasurer, and Area Vice Presidents shall have voting rights, with the President only voting to break a tie.
+The immediate Past President of the Association if currently serving as a duly elected member of a governing body of an Illinois Soil and Water Conservation District in good membership standing, NACD Board member and Alternate, NACD Officer and President of the Auxiliary and Co-Chairs of the Illinois Soil and Water Conservation District Employees Association, elected by their body, serve with voice participation but without voting rights on both the Board of Directors and the Executive Committee (Article #3, Section #1, C).

-Qualification for Board of Directors: They must be duly elected and currently serving as members of a governing body of an Illinois Soil and Water Conservation District in go od standing.
+- A. Qualification for Board of Directors: To be eligible to serve on the Board of Directors, an individual must be duly elected and currently serving as members of a governing body of an Illinois Soil and Water Conservation District in good membership standing.
+Directors shall be elected by each respective Council prior to the Annual Meeting and their names and contact information shall be reported to the Association two weeks prior to the Annual Meeting.
 Directors of the Association shall be confirmed at the Annual Meeting.
-Alternate Directors shall qualify and be elected in the same manner as Directors, and shall serve only in the case of inability of the duly elected Director.
-The President of the Auxiliary and Co-Chairs of the Illinois Soil and Water Conservation District Employees Association from a district in good standing shall be the only members not duly elected by an Illinois Soil and Water Conservation District.

-- A. Qualification for Association Directors: Association Directors and Alternate Association Directors shall be elected by members of each respective Council prior to the Annual Meeting and their names and addresses shall be reported by the Council to the secretary of the Association two (2) weeks prior to the Annual Meeting. - B. Executive Committee: The Executive Committee shall consist of the President, Vice President, Secretary, Treasurer, four (4) Area Vice Presidents, immediate past president of the AISWCD if currently serving as a duly elected member of a governing body of an Illinois Soil and Water Conservation District in good standing, NACD Board member and Alternate, NACD Officer (when applicable), and President of the Auxiliary and Co-Chairs of the Illinois Soil and Water Conservation District Employees Association.
+Alternate Directors shall qualify and be elected in the same manner as Directors and shall serve only in the case of inability of the duly elected Director.
+The President of the Auxiliary and Co-Chairs of the Illinois Soil and Water Conservation District Employees Association from a District in good membership standing shall be the only members not duly elected by an Illinois Soil and Water Conservation District. - B. Qualification for Association Directors: Association Directors and Alternate Association Directors shall be elected by members of each respective Council prior to the Annual Meeting.
+Their names and contact information shall be reported by the Council to the Association Administrative Manager a minimum of two (2) weeks prior to the Annual Meeting. - C. Executive Committee: The Executive Committee shall consist of the President, Vice President, Secretary, Treasurer, four (4) Area Vice Presidents, immediate Past President of the AISWCD if currently serving as a duly elected member of a governing body of an Illinois Soil and Water Conservation District in good standing, NACD Board member and Alternate, NACD Officer (when applicable), President of the Auxiliary and Co-Chairs of the Illinois Soil and Water Conservation District Employees Association.
+Voting privileges are the same as stated in Article #3 Section #1.
 Executive Committee meetings may be called at any time by the President or by a majority of the Executive Committee members.